dingo35/brands/README.md

 MAINSMET Set type of MAINS meter
   <Disabled>    No MAINS meter connected; only Normal mode possible, no MULTIple SmartEVSE's possible
   <Sensorbox>   the Sensorbox will send measurement data to the SmartEVSE
+  <API>         The MAINS meter data will be fed through the REST API or the MQTT API.
   <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

   Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
-  If MAINSMET is not <Disabled>, these settings appear:
+  If MAINSMET is not <Disabled> and not <API>, these settings appear:
   MAINSADR  Set the Modbus address for the kWh meter GRID      (only appears when Sensorbox with CT’s is used)
             3 or 4 wire